What is Bloatware and How to Remove It

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Software bloat, or bloatware, are apps or programs that are unwanted by you.
-Sometimes bloatware includes pre-installed software on your new device and other times it's downloaded by you.
+Software bloat, or bloatware, is apps or programs that you don't want.
+Sometimes, bloatware includes preinstalled apps or preinstalled software on your new device.
+Other times, you actually download it.
 Bloatware isn't as malicious as malware, but it can impact your device performance and browsing experience.

-The purpose of bloatware varies.
-Sometimes manufacturers get paid to pre-install apps onto new devices.
-Apps may use bloatware to generate money and use it to annoy you with requests to pay for premium features.
-Bloatware can also simply be apps you once used but don't anymore.
+The purpose and origin of bloatware varies.
+Sometimes, device manufacturers get paid to preinstall apps onto new tech.
+Apps may use bloatware to generate money and hound you with requests to pay for premium features.
+In other cases, bloatware apps are simply apps you once used but don't anymore.

-As you can see, bloatware doesn't necessarily hurt your device, but it can get annoying.
-You may want to consider removing bloatware if you need more storage space or need to improve your device's performance.
-It may also be necessary to remove if an app is sending you invasive ads.
+Bloatware doesn't necessarily harm your device, but it can get annoying.
+You may want to consider removing bloatware if you need more storage space or want to improve your device's performance.
+You may also need to remove an app that's sending you invasive ads.

-Keep reading to learn more about how bloatware works and how you can use the best antivirus software to remove it.
+Bloatware removal doesn't have to break the bank.
+Keep reading to learn more about how bloatware works and how to uninstall bloatware using the best antivirus software.

 In this article